Antique Coffee Mills / Grinders

 in coffee mills in original finish

 condition.
 This antique coffee mill is still sporting nearly all of its original paint and

 decals and they are difficult to find in this condition.
 We have seen this grinder in a variety of color

 schemes and are especially fond of those with original two-tone paint

-Few are seen or found in this nice original condition.
-The same coffee mill
+jobs in colors.
+Few are seen or found in this nice original

 next grinder shown is a Simmons Hardware Co. of St Louis MO Koffee Krusher #2

 size mill.
 They referred to this size mill as the # 13.
-I believe it is an unusual coffee mill and was offered for sale by the Simmons
+It is an unusual coffee mill and was offered for sale by the Simmons

 Hardware Company back near the turn of the century.
 The Simmons Hardware Co. of